Minnie White

-Minnie White was a Storyville brothel proprietor in the early part of the twentieth century.
+Minnie White was an American brothel owner in Storyville, New Orleans in the early part of the twentieth century.
 She operated out of a large mansion at 221 North Basin Street, in New Orleans, Louisiana, between 1907 and 1917.
 The brothel closed when, under pressure from The War and Navy Department, Mayor Martin Behrman closed Storyville.
 For most or all of that time, she co-owned the structure with another madam, Jessie Brown.
 A 1911-12 edition of the Storyville Blue Book indicates that the phone number of White's establishment was 1663 Main.